SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### forest

-⟮A forest⟯ is ⟮a set of unconnected trees⟯.
+»⟮A forest⟯« is ⟮a set of unconnected trees⟯.

 #### applications

 ##### binary search trees

+TODO:
-A ⟮binary search tree⟯ is ⟮a binary tree⟯ defined by ⟮special properties that the keys of ⟮the vertices⟯ in ⟮the left and right subtrees⟯ have.
+⟮A ＿binary＿ ＿search＿ ＿tree＿⟯ allows searching via the ⟮special properties that the keys of ⟮the vertices⟯ in ⟮the left and right subtrees⟯ are defined to have.
 In a ⟮binary search tree⟯, ⟮the key in the current vertex⟯ is ⟮larger than⟯ ⟮the key in any vertices in the left subtree⟯.
 In a ⟮binary search tree⟯, ⟮the key in the current vertex⟯ is ⟮smaller than⟯ ⟮the key in any vertices in the right subtree⟯.